Wrapping up warm for a visit to Columbus Circle in the heart of winter, you’re greeted by the aroma of spiced cider and the soft glow of fairy lights.

 It’s the setting for a holiday market like no other, a vibrant mix of artisans, food vendors and festive cheer right in the heart of New York City.

-This guide will provide you with all the necessary information for planning a visit, including the dates, opening times and key highlights of the Columbus Circle Holiday Market 2023.
+This guide will provide you with all the necessary information for planning a visit, including the confirmed dates, opening times and key highlights of the Columbus Circle Holiday Market 2023.

-Columbus Circle Christmas Market 2023
+Columbus Circle Holiday Market 2023

 The Columbus Circle Holiday Market brims with unique finds from local artisans, making it an ideal destination for those seeking special gifts.